lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: figurelegend

-    Figure: The left panel is a side view of the system.
-Periodic images are represented in lighter color.
+    Figure: Side view of the system.
+Periodic images are represented in darker color.
 Water molecules are in red and white, :math:`\text{Na}^+` ions in purple, :math:`\text{Cl}^-` ions in lime, and wall atoms in gray.
-The right panel is the top view of the system.
-Note the absence of atomic defect at the cell boundaries.
+Note the absence of
+    atomic defect at the cell boundaries.

 ..  container:: justify